ejp-rd-vp/Orphanet-GenesDisease-Mapper-API/README.md

 # Orphanet-GenesDisease-Mapper-API
-This API focuses on the Orphanet Genes Diseases Mapping.
-Orphanet proposes a link between genes and diseases related to them.
+This API focuses on Diseases and  Genes related to them, Orphanet proposes a link between genes and diseases related to them ant this API implements that.
 ### API parameters
 'gendis/find?by={hgnc code or Symbol}&input={the value of hgnc code or Symbol}